TheGoodlike13/oblivion_dmg/README.md

-# Oblivion spell stacking calculator
+# Oblivion Spell Stacking Calculator

 Calculates the amount of damage done by magical effects and poisons when using the mechanic of spell stacking as described [here](https://en.uesp.net/wiki/Oblivion:Spell_Making#Spell_Stacking).